-This panel survey, now entering its second year, is administered by the Office for Survey Research, which has longstanding and wide-ranging expertise in online surveys.
+This panel survey is administered by the Office for Survey Research, which has longstanding and wide-ranging expertise in online surveys.
 We initially contacted about 2,500 people.
 Our goal was to construct a panel of 700 citizens, with substantial portions of the sample from legislative and administrative policymaking positions.
 All panel members will be invited to participate in online surveys at least four times or more per year.
 Panel members' names will never be linked to individual answers, and all results will only be reported in the aggregate.

 If you have been invited to participate in the panel, please consider responding to our invitation.
 We would love to have your participation.
 If you would like to submit questions for the panel survey or have questions about the study or how the results will be used, please contact IPPSR Director Matt Grossmann at matt at mattg.org.
 We expect to make results publicly available through releases to news outlets.
 If you would like to be added to our media list, please contact Cynthia Kyle at cynthia.kyle at ssc.msu.edu.
 If you are experiencing technical difficulties with the website or misplaced your access information, please contact, Daniel Thaler, Project Manager, at thalerd1 at msu.edu.